OSGConnect/connectbook/start/data/output-file-transfer-via-htcondor.md

 If your jobs will generate multiple output files, we recommend combining all output into a compressed tar archive for convenience, particularly when transferring your results to your local computer from your login node.
-To create a compressed tar archive, inlcude steps in your bash executable script to first create a directory and move all of the output to this new directory, then create a tar archive.
+To create a compressed tar archive, include commands in your your bash executable script to create a new subdirectory, move all of the output to this new subdirectory, and create a tar archive.
 For example:

 	#! /bin/bash